What’s the Best Age to Learn Cello?

 Take a 30-minute complimentary lesson with exceptional music teachers.
 Flexible scheduling, No contracts required.

 One of the challenges when starting cello lessons is finding the right teacher.
-In our recent article How to Find an Exceptional Cello Teacher, we discuss the mistakes many students and parents make during the first stage of their cello learning journey.
-Typical mistakes include:
+In our recent article How to Find an Exceptional Cello Teacher , we discuss the mistakes many students and parents make during the first stage of their cello learning journey.

-- Starting with an ordinary instructor and then switching to a better one later
+- Starting with a cheaper cello instructor and then switching to a better one later

 - Failing to thoroughly review the teacher’s educational background